cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 a token transfer.

 Future optimizations may allow for storage cleanup.
-Stored packet commitments could be removed from channels which do not require written acknowledgements and acknowledgements could be removed when a packet has completed its life cycle.
+Stored packet commitments could be removed from channels which do not write packet acknowledgements and acknowledgements could be removed when a packet has completed its life cycle.

 ## Timing out Packets